-As the most popular blogging platform in the world, WordPress powers millions of websites so is a good place to begin uploading our GIFs.
-It is also a good place to begin as some WordPress installations will show the first image but not the animation.
+WordPress is most popular blogging platform in the world, powering millions of websites – so it’s a good place to check that your GIF is working.
+Some WordPress installations will show the first image but not the animation.

 - Select Add Media in the post or page you want the GIF to feature.

 - Select the file you want to add and press Insert into post.

-- Check the animation plays in the post window.
+- Check that the animation plays in the post window.
 Then select Preview above Publish to check that the animation will play.

 Use animated GIFs on Facebook

 Facebook is full of images and GIFs play a significant part in that number.
 Some are funny, some are clever and some are just dumb.
 Either way, here’s how to use animated GIFs on your Facebook page.